gravitational/teleconsole/README.md

 So now your friend can click on `http://localhost:9000` to access your application.

-**NOTE**: Since `teleconsole` is basically an SSH server, **you have to know what you are doing**.

-For example your friend can request port forwarding without your help, just like a regular SSH client would:
+Bear in mind, Teleconsole is jusn an SSH server, this means your friend can request port forwarding without your help, just like a regular SSH client would:

 ```
 > teleconsole -F 9000:localhost:5000 join <session-id>